indykoning/PyPi_GrowattServer/README.md

 `api.get_plant_settings(plant_id)` Get the current settings for the specified plant

-`api.modify_plant_settings(plant_id, changed_settings)` Change the specified settings (dictionary) for the specified plant - See 'Plant settings' below for more information

-`api.apply_plant_settings(current_settings, changed_settings)` Update the settings for a plant to the values specified in the dictionary (requires the current values to also be provided) - See 'Plant settings' below for more information
+`api.update_plant_settings(plant_id, changed_settings, current_settings)` Update the settings for a plant to the values specified in the dictionary, if the `current_settings` are not provided it will look them up automatically using the `get_plant_settings` function - See 'Plant settings' below for more information

-`api.apply_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary) for the specified setting on the specified inverter - See 'Inverter settings' below for more information
+`api.update_mix_inverter_setting(serial_number, setting_type, parameters)` Applies the provided parameters (dictionary or array) for the specified setting on the specified inverter - See 'Inverter settings' below for more information - Appears to be limited to "mix" systems

-`api.apply_inverter_setting_array(serial_number, setting_type, params_array)` Convienience wrapper around `apply_inverter_setting` which takes an array of parameters and indexes them automatically for you. - See 'Inverter settings' below for more information

 ### Variables